2024 Gala Honoree: Tim Disney

 Hyesun Ahn

 Thank you, Tim, for making time to meet with us.
-We are so grateful for you and all you do to champion the rights of the children and families we serve and look forward to having our community get to know you better.
+We are so grateful for you and all you do to champion the rights of the children and families we serve.
+Could you please start off by sharing about your illustrative career as a creative, filmmaker and also as a philanthropist?
+Please tell us about yourself.

 I’ve been lucky enough to have a varied career or a variety of different careers – some in creative fields and I’ve been able to go devote a fair amount of time and attention to nonprofit work which has been extremely gratifying.
 Through that, I’ve met some truly incredible people like the folks here at Children’s Institute and that’s a part of my life that I’ve devoted more energy to as the years have gone by.